 This page is aimed at readers who've "heard something" about Arduinos... but not at lot.
 If that's you, read on.

-People who already know a bit about Arduinos may want to proceed directly to the SheepdogGuides Arduino main menu page
+People who already know a bit about Arduinos may want to proceed directly to the SheepdogGuides Arduino main menu page.
+Or visit my How you can get started with Arduinos for $10 (without going to an unreliable source!).

-If you have been doing your homework, and you are thinking about "getting into" something like the Arduino, then you are probably also reading about the relatively new kid on the block, the Raspberry Pi.
-A good device.
-But while it may seem a similar product, it really addresses different wants.
-I've explored the issues at "Arduino or Pi?"
+If you have been doing your homework, and you are thinking about "getting into" something like the long established Arduino, then you are probably also reading about the newer kid on the block, the Raspberry Pi, and maybe the even newer BBC Micro:bit.
+All good devices!
+But while they may seem to be similar products, they really address different wants.
+I've explored the issues at "Arduino or Pi of BBC Micro:bit?"

 Everyone is welcome here, of course.
 But I particularly hope that I can convince adults to help kids get going with Arduinos.
 They are CHEAP.
 SAFE.
 AND... give kids a way to develop whatever creativity they were born with.
 You, my adult friend, do not need to be "an expert".
 But you do need to put the "toys" in the kids, hands, and be supportive.
 They will soon be showing you what an Arduino can do, if you will but give them a little help to get started.